Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

 Tickets are on sale for Monday night's Texas Cavaliers River Parade, the first of three major Fiesta parades.

-The Cavaliers plan to distribute $3 million to children's charities from ticket proceeds, including the Brackenridge Park Conservancy, to be used to build a naturescape for kids.
+The Cavaliers plan to distribute $3 million from ticket proceeds to children's charities, including the Brackenridge Park Conservancy, which will use the funds to help build a naturescape for children.

-River Parade Marshal Alcide Longoria said they are expecting a big crowd as usual.
+River Parade Marshal Alcide Longoria said organizers are expecting a big crowd as usual.

-You will need a ticket for most of the prime viewing spots.
+Tickets are required for most prime viewing spots.

 The theme is "Centennial: Through the Decades."
-It honors people and events from the last 100 years that have contributed to the storied past of San Antonio.
+The theme honors people and events from the past 100 years that have contributed to U.S. culture.

 The grand marshal of this year's parade is Leon McNeil, co-leader of City Kids Adventures along with his wife, Leticia.